"Phased approach": How to read EU Brexit guidelines

 Britain could have a few years after March 2019 when it does not have to give up all benefits of membership, to ease the shift for people and businesses.
 But in that case it would have to accept EU rules, e.g. on free migration, and submit to supervision by the European Court of Justice and other EU authorities.

-"Any such transitional arrangements must be clearly defined, limited in time, and subject to effective enforcement mechanisms.
-Should a time-limited prolongation of Union acquis be considered, this would require existing Union regulatory, budgetary, supervisory, judiciary and enforcement instruments and structures to apply," the guidelines say.
+"Any such transitional arrangements must be clearly defined, limited in time, and subject to effective enforcement mechanisms," the draft says.

 STICKING TOGETHER